 If the coolant level drops within a short time after replenishing, there may be a leak in the system.
-Visually check the radiator, hoses, drain cock and water pump.
+Visually check the radiator, hoses, radiator cap and drain cock and water pump.

 If you can find no leak, have your Toyota dealer test the cap pressure and check for leaks in the cooling system.